 I would like to be on the podium again at the German CrossCounty Championship.

-I'm also looking forward to the e-bike events with Texpa Simplon.
+I'm also looking forward to the events with Team Texpa Simplon.